NathanKr/simple-github-actions-ci-cd-pipline/README.md

 <h2>Points of Interest</h2>
 <ul>
     <li>It is usefull to use act <a href='#ref2'>[2]</a> at least when keys are not involved check e.g. tag 0.2</li>
-   <li>Saving the prev clone is usefull for rollback in case of problems with the new release</li>
 </ul>

 <h2>Future work</h2>